A Complete Guide to React Micro Frontend

 Now, let’s see how Micro Frontend architecture one can build with React and other relevant tools.

-3. Micro Frontend Architecture Using React
+2. Micro Frontend Architecture Using React

 Micro Frontends are taking the role of monolithic design, which has served as the standard in application development for years.
 The background of monolithic designs’ popularity is extensive.
 As a result, many prominent software developers and business figures are enthusiastic supporters.
-Yet as time goes on, new technologies and concepts emerge that are better than what everyone thinks to be used to.
+Yet as time goes on, new technologies and concepts emerge that are better than what everyone thinks to are used to.

 The notion of a “micro frontend” in React is not unique; instead, it represents an evolution of previous architectural styles.
 The foundation of microservice architecture is being extensively influenced by revolutionary innovative trends in social media, cloud technology, and the Internet of Things in order to quickly infiltrate the industry.